renatoathaydes/parcey/README.md

 ### Basics

 Parcey is pretty simple to use.
-There are parsers and parser-combinators.
+There are parsers (or recognizers) and parser-combinators.

-Both are usually created using function calls.
+Both are usually created using function calls (this allows recursive and mutually referring definitions!).

 For example, to get a parser of integers: